ndbaker1/CS6375-Machine-Learning/project3/Report.md

     The RandomForestClassifier has the best general scores for accuracy/F1 score.

-    This could be due to the advantage that the Random Forest strategy has over ...
+    This could be due to the advantage that the RandomForest strategy has over data with high dimensionality/feature count, since in RandomForest a subset of feature are selected.

 * (5.b) What is the impact of increasing the amount of training data on the accuracy/F1 scores of each of the four classifiers.